 Spraying cabinets or kitchens are a big market in the States and a growing market in the UK.
 There are two aspects to this; there are old kitchens that need spraying to make them look new, and also there are brand new kitchens that are sprayed when they are manufactured.
 Sometimes a new kitchen is sold and fitted with just a primer on it, and then the customer chooses a colour, and they are sprayed in situ.

-There are a few types of spraying systems on the market, and each system is good at specific types of work.
+There are a few types of kitchen paint sprayers on the market, and each system is good at specific types of work.
 Kitchen spraying is the one type of work where all four systems are used commercially.
 This is actually unusual.
 For this blog, we will look at each type of system and explain who uses it and why.
 We will also look at the advantage and disadvantage of each system.

 This is a compressor and spray gun set up.